 Dhobi Ghat seems to be a chaotic sight at first glance.
-A deeper examination, on the other hand, reveals the order hidden inside the chaos.
-A vast number of cleaned garments are hung out to dry in a way that requires the use of both time and space optimization techniques.
+On the other hand, a deeper examination reveals the order hidden inside the chaos.
+Many cleaned garments are hung out to dry in a way that requires the use of both time and space optimization techniques.

-This method is very effective, and it is one of the primary reasons for the ghat’s widespread appeal.
+This method is very effective and is one of the primary reasons for the ghat’s widespread appeal.
 Despite the presence of washing machines, 7,000 washermen work a total of 20 hours each day at the historic site.
-Dhobi Ghat, a Mumbai-based business, still generates Rs 100 crore each year.
+Dhobi Ghat, a Mumbai-based business, still generates Rs 100 crore yearly.

 History of Dhobi Ghat

-Back in 1890, when it was still a British imperial colony, 50 washerwomen got together and formed the first commune.
-While certain changes have been made, Dhobi Ghat has remained true to its original appearance and purpose.
+In 1890, when it was still a British imperial colony, 50 washerwomen formed the first commune.
+While specific changes have been made, Dhobi Ghat has remained true to its original appearance and purpose.

-The dhobi ghat in Mumbai (formerly Bombay) was very useful and successful in terms of streamlining the process.
+The dhobi ghat in Mumbai (formerly Bombay) was very useful and successful in streamlining the process.
 The British were inspired by and determined to construct another functioning dhobi ghat in India, so they set to work.
-Finally, in 1902, a second Dhobi Ghat was established in Kolkata, which began operations in 1903.
+Finally 1902, a second Dhobi Ghat was established in Kolkata, which began operations in 1903.
 (Then Calcutta).

 More than 800 households are accommodated on two levels of the chawl system in this area.
-Despite the rapid development in India, these folks continue to wash their clothing in the same manner that they have done for centuries.
-They use flogging stones, brush caustic soda, and a lot of water to get their punishment.
+Despite the rapid development in India, these folks continue to wash their clothing in the same manner they have done for centuries.
+They use flogging stones, brush caustic soda, and water to get their punishment.